National Security Programs

 The College considers students for admission to degree and certificate programs on the basis of future potential, the motivation and interest to succeed in a chosen profession, and past academic achievement.

 Graduation from high school or the equivalent is a basic requirement for admission to degree and certificate programs.
 In evaluating candidates, the Committee on Admissions takes into consideration your individual interests, your motivation to succeed in a chosen profession, and prior academic achievement.
 Basic requirements for admission include graduation from an accredited high school or equivalent and an entrance exam or SAT/ACT scores.
-Applicants to the programs offered within the School of Health Studies may have additional requirements.
+Applicants to some programs offered within the School of Health Studies may have additional requirements, including successful completion of the HESI® Admission Assessment (A2) with Critical Thinking entrance examination.
 Documentation of successful completion of high school or the equivalent must be submitted to the College prior to starting classes.

 A personal interview is strongly recommended.
 Applicants are encouraged to contact the Director of Admissions at the campus of their choice to arrange for an appointment with an Admissions Associate.
 For further information, students may also call the College at 866-317-6087 or email info@BerkeleyCollege.edu.